 We can also see why $f$ can be guaranteed to be non-negative only on $A_1$: if $S(A_2)<S(A_1)$, and we want to saturate on $A_1$, then $f(x)$ must be negative for at least one $x\in A_2\setminus A_1$.
 Similarly, we can guarantee that $f$ is non-positive only on $B_1$.

-The fact that $f$ may be made non-negative within any given subset $A_1$ while saturating on that subset makes it an example of an \emph{entanglement contour function} \cite{Vidal:2014aal}, which to some extent characterizes the distribution of entanglement between $A_1$ and its complement.
-However, our viewpoint here is that, more than any one EDF, it is the set of \emph{all} EDFs --- the entropohedron --- that captures the pattern of entanglement in the given state.
+Specialized to the case $m=1$, $n=0$, theorem \ref{thm:saturatepos} gives us a function $f$ that, within $A_1$, is non-negative and sums to $S(A_1)$.
+This makes it an example of an \emph{entanglement contour} \cite{Vidal:2014aal}.
+The purpose of the entanglement contour is to characterize the distribution of entanglement between $A_1$ and its complement.
+However, our viewpoint here is that, more than any one EDF, it is the set of \emph{all} EDFs --- the entropohedron --- that best captures the distribution of entanglement in the given state.

 A compact convex polytope is determined by its extremal points, being equal to their convex hull.
 The extremal points of $F_S$ are the EDFs that saturate $|X|$ independent inequalities, since $F_S$ is in an $|X|$-dimensional space.
 Furthermore, each one can be saturated with either sign.
 In view of theorem \ref{thm:saturatepos}, the extremal EDFs can thus be classified: Choosing a partition of ${X}$ into two subsets $A,B$, and an order for each one, $A=\{x_1,x_2,\ldots\}$, $B=\{y_1,y_2,\ldots\}$, we can saturate all of the subsets $\{x_1\},\{x_1,x_2\},\ldots$ positively and all of the subsets $\{y_1\},\{y_1,y_2\},\ldots$ negatively.
 This construction gives a total of $(|{X}|+1)!$ extremal points (although, in a non-generic state, they may not all be distinct).